JPGuerrero1/HTML-CSS-Concepts/README.md

 It is done when I have created a function to paste a heart sticker png in random places each time the button is clicked.

+It is done when i have created a button to clear the page of pasted images.

 It is done when I have styled the webpage and buttons using CSS elements.

 It is done when the finished webpage is uploaded to the github repository.